an-rahulpandey/cordova-plugin-dbcopy/README.md

 Currently there are two methods supported by the plugin.

 * ####Copy
-This Method allows you the copy the database from the asset directory(for Android) or Resource directory (for iOS).
+This Method allows you the copy the database from www directory.

   ````
     window.plugins.sqlDB.copy(dbname, location, success,error);